Menu

 5.3.
 Grants for 3D Printed Cars

 3D-Printed car bodies not only are useful for delivering safety, but also for serving different lifestyles.
-The same structure remains while outer chassis can evolve as the driver’s needs and lifestyle change.
+The same structure remains while the outer chassis can evolve as the driver’s needs and lifestyle change.

 Since 2010, there’s been a total of $ 34.25M of public funding granted to 66 different projects for Automotive 3D Printing innovation and research.